 It’s normal to be scared about the possibility of having a c-section – whether it be a planned on you weren’t initially planning on or an emergency one.
 But just remember that a C-section is not the end of the world – it can be imperfectly perfect 🙂

-I do think that sometimes a doctor will push for a c-section unnecessarily, so make sure you research a doctor’s c-section rate, as well as the hospitals, to see if c-sections are more a trend.
+I do think that sometimes a doctor will push for a c-section unnecessarily, so make sure you research a doctor’s c-section rate, as well as the hospitals, to see if c-sections are more a trend for them.

 Being Sent Home